Thursday, February 27, 2025

 Paris (Dedicated to Frida Kahlo) by Devi Nina Bingham

-Rubbing elbows with the high society folk
+Rubbing elbows with high society folk

 who bitched like large-breasted matrons